mrand3rson/JustWeather/README.md

 # JustWeather

-A simple application on Kotlin getting the forecast from OpenWeather and saving the last response for offline work.
+A simple application on Kotlin that gets the forecast from OpenWeather and saves the last response for offline work.